ashimali/flask-cookiecutter/README.md

 ```

 You will be prompted to answer some basic questions about your application, including the name.
 The cookiecutter will create a directory for your app (named after the name you answered.)

+As a post project creation step the cookiecutter will run a bower install to pull in the frontend dependencies into a vendor directory.

 ####What happens next